Minority Business Assistance

 The Office of Economic Development works to expand the Charlottesville tax base and to provide quality job opportunities for its citizens through new business development, retention/expansion initiatives, and workforce training.
 The following services are available to any City resident who owns a business or is interested in starting one.

-Demographic/Market Data & Research – We can provide you with information about the City and its residents.
-Small Business Start Up Assistance – Our office offers an interactive CD on how to start your business in Charlottesville.
-We also offer start up packages that include basic information on the following topics: writing a business plan, obtaining financing, registering your business with the federal, state and local government, etc. Please EMAIL US to request these materials.
+Our office offers an interactive CD on how to start your business in Charlottesville.
+We also offer start up packages that include basic information on the following topics: writing a business plan, obtaining financing, registering your business with the federal, state and local government, etc. Please email Economic Development to request these materials.

 Central Virginia Small Business Development Center (SBDC)

 The CV SBDC provides area businesses with professional, one-on-one management counseling in a variety of financial, marketing, and operational areas as well as through sponsorship of training seminars.
 The CV SBDC also assists pre-venture and existing businesses in developing their business plans which include market analyses, creating financial projections, and identifying capital needs.
-For additional information about the SBDC, CLICK HERE.
+For additional information about the SBDC, please visit their website.

 Virginia Department of Minority Business Enterprise (DMBE)